-The final version of the Manufacturing 101 report was released at the 2016 MForesight National Summit where 120+ attendees from industry, academia, and government heard about the recommendations.
+The final version of the Manufacturing 101: An Education and Training Curriculum for Hardware Entrepreneurs report was released at the 2016 MForesight National Summit where 120+ attendees from industry, academia, and government heard about the recommendations.
 As mentioned above, Acting Assistant Secretary for Energy Efficiency and Renewable Energy, David Friedman, announced the Build4Scale program at the Summit saying,

-…the Manufacturing 101 Report developed by MForesight was key in helping us designing Build4Scale.
+…the Manufacturing 101: An Education and Training Curriculum for Hardware Entrepreneurs report developed by MForesight was key in helping us designing Build4Scale.

 The goal of the Manufacturing 101 workshop is to develop an effective method for training hardware entrepreneurs in manufacturing so they can skillfully bring their products to market.
 Many entrepreneurs lack an understanding of how to scale their innovations from prototype to solutions that can be manufactured at-scale.
 This barrier also prevents entrepreneurs from showing the manufacturability of their innovations to potential strategic partners, limiting their access to capital.
 Learning the essentials of manufacturing will allow entrepreneurs to transform their pilot-scale prototypes into products that can be successfully manufactured in large quantities.